');

 About Ashville, AL

-Ashville is a small community in Alabama with a population of 2,748 residents.
-The median household income is $65,169 per year, which is near the national average.
-The median age in Ashville is 38.1 years.
+Ashville is a small town located in Alabama with a population of 2,748 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $65,169 per year, which is 13% below the national median of $75,149.
+The median age of 38.1 years is close to the US median age of 38.9 years.

 Cost of Living in Ashville, AL